LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/blender-resources.md

 ### Animation - Common Issues

-**Objects in my model appear in different places as in Blender when exporting to Unity.**
+**Q: Objects in my model appear in different places as in Blender when exporting to Unity.**

-This might be because you have directly animated an object, instead of an armature.
+> This might be because you have directly animated an object, instead of an armature.
 Try parenting your object to an armature and remake your animation with that.

-**Animations are broken in Unity.**
+**Q: Some animations do nothing in Unity.**

-This might be because you have animations with the same name in your NLA editor.
+> This might be because you have animations with the same name in your NLA editor.
 Make sure your animations have unique names.

 ## Exporting Assets For Unity